Leonard-Nfor/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that prints the result of the addition of 128 with the value stored in the environment variable
+a script that counts the number of directories in the PATH